josephernest/vversioning/README.md

         python vversioning.py test1

-     to display the changes along the consecutives versions:
+     to display the changes along the consecutive versions:

      ![](https://i.imgur.com/N2Jb2nS.png)

-Note: it uses Python3, so depending on your system, you might want to do `python3 vversioning.py test1` instead.
+Note: it uses Python3, so depending on your system, you might need to do `python3 ...` instead of `python ...`.

 ## vversioning for multiple-file projects (aka "just archive your code in a ZIP" method)